Reader Rabbit's Reading Development Library

 Reader Rabbit's Reading Development Library is a series of four edutainment games from The Learning Company as part of the Reader Rabbit franchise.
-The first two games were developed in October 1994, the third was developed in 1995 and the last one was developed in 1996.
+The first two games were developed in October 1995 and the last two were developed in 1996.
 The products make use of interactive storybooks based on fairy tales to help early readers broaden their reading, vocabulary, writing and word recognition skills.
 Each number in the title corresponds to the reading level of the reader they are aimed at.

 Gameplay

 In each game, the player has two storybooks to choose from.
 There are three versions of each story, the first told by Sam the narrator called the "Classic" version and the latter two as different perspectives of characters from the story.
 The story can be read entirely by the narrator or it can be read by the user with guidelines.
 The games also include three activities to further enhance learning to read.
 With both the manual and automatic modes, users can read the stories at their own pace.